The Gardening Mind by Jo Thompson

 3 eggs, lightly beaten

-Grate the zest of the lemon and squeeze out the juice.
-Put the lemon juice butter sugar and eggs in to a heavy saucepan and stir constantly until the mix is thick.
-It takes quite a long time and can look like it’s not working – it probably is and just be patient.
-Pass through a sieve and stir in the lemon zest.
+To make the lemon curd for the topping, grate the zest of the lemons and squeeze out the juice.
+Put the lemon juice, butter, sugar and eggs into a heavy saucepan and stir constantly over a low heat until the mixture is thick.
+It takes quite a long time and can look like it's not working - it probably is, so just be patient.
+Pass the mixture through a sieve and stir in the lemon zest.
 Leave to cool and smear generously over your cake.
-Toast your pinenuts (the most perilous part of the recipe) and scatter on top.
+Toast your pine nuts (the most perilous part of the recipe) and scatter on top.

 I’ll also be making a traditional Neapolitan Easter pie, the pastiera, which is sweet and tasted like perfumed solidified rice pudding.
 Having said all that, it’s absolutely delicious.
 I’m a big fan of cakes and puddings that have something damp about them.